Blog

 Decide on Deliverables

-Your first step is to take inventory of the deliverables you are going to use this year.
+Your first step is to take inventory of the deliverables you will use this year.
 Even if you plan to rinse and repeat what you’ve used in the past, take time to understand the mix of media you’re using.
 People don’t learn in the same way, so it’s important to make sure your deliverables are available in multiple formats:

 - Digital.
-This category includes emails, videos, websites/microsites, digital signage, and PDFs of important documents like the benefit guide or highlights newsletter.
+This category includes emails, videos, websites/microsites, digital signage, and PDFs of important documents such as a benefits guide or a newsletter of benefits highlights.

 - Verbal.
-Some employees prefer to get their benefit information directly from a real live person.
+Some employees prefer to get their benefit information directly in person.
 If you can’t have in-person meetings or webinars, consider posting a pre-recorded presentation.
 On-site or virtual health and wellness fairs are also an excellent option for 1:1 interaction.

 Create a Calendar

-Once you have gathered your list of deliverables, it’s time to map out how and when they will be deployed.
-Download your favorite calendar template and physically map out what you are sending and when, so you’ll be able to see a visual of your entire campaign.
+Once you've gathered your list of deliverables, it’s time to map out how and when they will be deployed.
+Download your favorite calendar template and physically map out what you are sending and when to see a visual of your entire campaign.

 This step will ensure you don’t inundate your employees with tons of information all at once.
 As part of your planning, be sure to check with internal communications so you don’t overlap with other company emails or big initiatives that are being sent at the same time.